pipobscure/pipobscure/_posts/2013-12-11-pebble-decided-to-become-spammers-rather-than.markdown

   - spam
   - pebble
 ---
-# Pebble decided to become spammers rather than makers

 ![](https://66.media.tumblr.com/583dcf2126c4cfe4409bbc4c60dcbbe5/tumblr_inline_pk5igcxkPx1snpcgy_540.png)

 I have just received an e-mail from [Pebble](https://getpebble.com) (their Pebble-Info list) and am really disappointed in them as a company.